Professor, Khalifa University of Science and Technology, Abu Dhabi

 Baoquan Chen is a Professor of Peking University, where he is the Associate Dean of the School of Artificial Intelligence.
 His research interests generally lie in computer graphics, computer vision, and visualization.
 He has received Best Paper Award in several prestigious conferences, such as ACM SIGGRAPH Asia (2022), ACM SIGGRAPH (2022 Honorary Mention), and IEEE Visualization (2005).
 He received Ten-year Test-of-Time Award in ACM SIGGRAPH 2025.
 Chen has served as chairs of prestigious conferences such as SIGGRAPH Asia 2014, IEEE Visualization 2005, and 3D Vision 2017.
 He currently serves as the ACM SIGGRAPH Executive Committee Director.
 Chen is an IEEE Fellow, and was inducted to IEEE Visualization Academy and ACM SIGGRAPH Academy in 2021 and 2024, respectively.

-Professor, Aalto University, Finland
+Professor and Vice Dean, Aalto University, Finland